JamieBali/jamiebali.github.io/_posts/2025-04-17-FunWithFlags.markdown

 The testing of this network resulted in a final accuracy of 42/49 or around 85%.
 I suspect that the main issue causing problems here is overfitting of data.
 As you can see in the training output, after epoch 7, the performance increases by much smaller amounts each epoch, so it's possible that after this point it is just overfitting to some of the example data.
 This explains why small differences, such as the shade of blue different people used in flags like Greece and Ukraine, cause these flags to fail to get recognised.

 In order to optimise the performance of this network, I attempted running at some different epoch sizes.
-This graph below shows the calculated performance at these different epochs, peaking at a 46/49 or ~94% accuracy at 8 epochs.

-`<insert graph here of performance vs epochs>`
+I managed to find the best performance at 8 epochs, where I had 45/49 test flags run correctly, or around 92% accuracy.